 Growth of Conscience

 We are choice makers.
 Everything we do is a choice.
 The more options we have, the greater the number of choices we have.
 The expansion of awareness shows both internal and external spheres in which we can make choices.
-This is a side effect that many weren’t expecting.
+It’s a side effect that many weren’t expecting.
 It forces us to see, and that forces us to make choices.

 When our conscience grows, it will illuminate any internal issues.
 Unfortunately, this is one of the primary side effects of spiritual awakening.
 These issues have always been there; now, you can see them more clearly.
 We didn’t have the insight to know of them.
 Guess what?
 Just being aware of the issues doesn’t eliminate them.